1976 Republican Party presidential primaries: August 1974 – February 1975: The Ford presidency begins

-Following the Watergate scandal and resignation of President Richard Nixon, Vice President Gerald Ford was elevated to president on August 9, 1974.
-Because Ford had been appointed vice president by Nixon following the resignation of Spiro Agnew from the position, he became the only president inaugurated without having been previously voted into either the presidential or vice presidential office by the Electoral College.
+Following the Watergate scandal and resignation of President Richard Nixon, Vice President Gerald Ford was elevated to the presidency on August 9, 1974.
+Because Ford had been appointed vice president by Nixon following the resignation of Spiro Agnew from the position, he became the only president to assume office without having been previously elected president or vice president by the Electoral College.

-On September 8, Ford's first major act in office was to grant a full and unconditional pardon for any crimes Richard Nixon might have committed against the United States while President.
+On September 8, Ford's first major act in office was to grant a full and unconditional pardon for any crimes Richard Nixon might have committed against the United States while president.
 Following his pardon of Nixon, Ford's approval ratings among the American public dropped precipitously.
 Within a week, his approval rating fell from 69% to 49%, the steepest decline in history.

 The economy was in dire condition upon Ford's elevation, marked by the worst peacetime inflation in American history and the highest interest rates in a century.
 The Dow Jones had declined 43 percent from October 1973 to September 1974.
 To combat inflation, Ford first proposed a tax increase and later, in response to Democratic calls for a permanent cut in taxes, a temporary moderate decrease.
 Reagan publicly criticized both proposals.

 Race and education divided public opinion, especially over issues such as forced integration and changes to public school curriculum.
 Political violence over education policy broke out in Boston and Charleston, West Virginia.
 Abortion also became a nationally salient issue after the Supreme Court's Roe v.
-Wade decision, which was announced two days after Nixon's resignation and struck down state restrictions on abortion nationwide.
+Wade decision, which was handed down the year prior in 1973 and struck down state restrictions on abortion nationwide.

 In the 1974 midterm elections, the Democratic Party dramatically expanded its majorities in both the House and Senate.
 The elections were seen as a referendum on the Republican Party post-Watergate and on the political establishment more generally.
 Newly elected members of Congress became known as "Watergate Babies" and aggressively pursued procedural and oversight reforms.

-During this period, Ronald Reagan concluded his second term in office as Governor of California.
+During this period, Ronald Reagan concluded his second term in office as governor of California.
 His administration was marked by efforts to dismantle the welfare state and a high-profile crackdown on urban crime and left-wing dissent, especially at the University of California, Berkeley.
 He also led an effort to enforce the state's capital punishment laws but was blocked by the California Supreme Court in the People v.
 Anderson decision.
-Following Reagan's retirement from office in January 1975, he began hosting a national radio show and writing a national newspaper column.
+After Reagan left office in January 1975, he began hosting a national radio show and writing a national newspaper column.